-Britain could end up with the best of both worlds, argues Münchau: “access to the EU single market and deeper economic integration with the US.”
+Britain could end up with the best of both worlds, argues Münchau: “access to the EU single market and deeper economic integration with the United States.”

 It’s a best-case outcome.
 A lot hinges on what exactly “access” to the European single market means.
 But it’s heartening that America — Britain’s number-one trading partner — is more open to a deal than Obama let on three months ago.